dasomoli/translated-content/files/ko/mozilla/add-ons/webextensions/content_scripts/index.md

 ---
 title: Content scripts
 slug: Mozilla/Add-ons/WebExtensions/Content_scripts
+page-type: guide
 ---

 {{AddonSidebar}}

-A content script is a part of your extension that runs in the context of a particular web page (as opposed to background scripts which are part of the extension, or scripts which are part of the web site itself, such as those loaded using the {{HTMLElement("script")}} element).
+A content script is a part of your extension that runs in the context of a particular web page (as opposed to background scripts which are part of the extension, or scripts which are part of the website itself, such as those loaded using the {{HTMLElement("script")}} element).

-[Background scripts](/en-US/Add-ons/WebExtensions/Background_scripts) can access all the [WebExtension JavaScript APIs](/en-US/Add-ons/WebExtensions/API), but they can't directly access the content of web pages.
+[Background scripts](/en-US/docs/Mozilla/Add-ons/WebExtensions/Background_scripts) can access all the [WebExtension JavaScript APIs](/en-US/docs/Mozilla/Add-ons/WebExtensions/API), but they can't directly access the content of web pages.
 So if your extension needs to do that, you need content scripts.

 Just like the scripts loaded by normal web pages, content scripts can read and modify the content of their pages using the standard DOM APIs.

-Content scripts can only access [a small subset of the WebExtension APIs](/en-US/Add-ons/WebExtensions/Content_scripts#WebExtension_APIs), but they can [communicate with background scripts](/en-US/Add-ons/WebExtensions/Content_scripts#Communicating_with_background_scripts) using a messaging system, and thereby indirectly access the WebExtension APIs.
+Content scripts can only access [a small subset of the WebExtension APIs](#webextension_apis), but they can [communicate with background scripts](#communicating_with_background_scripts) using a messaging system, and thereby indirectly access the WebExtension APIs.

-> **참고:** Note that content scripts are blocked on the following domains: accounts-static.cdn.mozilla.net, accounts.firefox.com, addons.cdn.mozilla.net, addons.mozilla.org, api.accounts.firefox.com, content.cdn.mozilla.net, content.cdn.mozilla.net, discovery.addons.mozilla.org, input.mozilla.org, install.mozilla.org, oauth.accounts.firefox.com, profile.accounts.firefox.com, support.mozilla.org, sync.services.mozilla.com, and testpilot.firefox.com.
-If you try to inject a content script into a page in these domains, it will fail and the page will log a [CSP](/ko/docs/Web/HTTP/CSP) error.As these restrictions include addons.mozilla.org, users may attempt to use your extension immediately after installation and find it doesn't work.
-You may want to add an appropriate warning or an [onboarding page](/ko/docs/Mozilla/Add-ons/WebExtensions/onboarding_upboarding_offboarding_best_practices) that moves users away from addons.mozilla.org.

-> **참고:** Values added to the global scope of a content script with `var foo` or `window.foo = "bar"` may disappear due to bug [1408996](https://bugzilla.mozilla.org/show_bug.cgi?id=1408996).
+> **Note:** Content scripts are only executed if the extension is granted [host permissions](/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions#host_permissions) for the domain.
+>
+> However, [restricted domains](#restricted_domains) can never be accessed, regardless of the granted permissions.
+>
+> Starting with Manifest V3, host permissions are not automatically granted at install time.
+Users may opt in or out of host permissions after installing the extension.

 ## Loading content scripts

 You can load a content script into a web page in one of three ways:

-1. **at install time, into pages that match URL patterns:** using the [`content_scripts`](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/content_scripts) key in your manifest.json, you can ask the browser to load a content script whenever the browser loads a page whose URL [matches a given pattern](/en-US/Add-ons/WebExtensions/Match_patterns).
+1. - At install time, into pages that match URL patterns.
+     - : Using the [`content_scripts`](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/content_scripts) key in your `manifest.json`, you can ask the browser to load a content script whenever the browser loads a page whose URL [matches a given pattern](/en-US/docs/Mozilla/Add-ons/WebExtensions/Match_patterns).
-2. **at runtime, into pages that match URL patterns:** using the {{WebExtAPIRef("contentScripts")}} API, you can ask the browser to load a content script whenever the browser loads a page whose URL [matches a given pattern](/en-US/Add-ons/WebExtensions/Match_patterns).
-This is just like method (1), except you can add and remove content scripts at runtime.
+2. - At runtime, into pages that match URL patterns.
+     - : Using the {{WebExtAPIRef("contentScripts")}} API, you can ask the browser to load a content script whenever the browser loads a page whose URL [matches a given pattern](/en-US/docs/Mozilla/Add-ons/WebExtensions/Match_patterns).
+(This is similar to method 1, _except_ that you can add and remove content scripts at runtime.)
-3. **at runtime, into specific tabs:** using the [`tabs.executeScript()`](/en-US/Add-ons/WebExtensions/API/Tabs/executeScript) API, you can load a content script into a specific tab whenever you want: for example, in response to the user clicking on a [browser action](/ko/docs/Mozilla/Add-ons/WebExtensions/Browser_action).
+3. - At runtime, into specific tabs.
+     - : In Manifest V2, using [`tabs.executeScript()`](/en-US/docs/Mozilla/Add-ons/WebExtensions/API/tabs/executeScript), or Manifest V3, using {{WebExtAPIRef("scripting.executeScript()")}}, you can load a content script into a specific tab whenever you want.
+(For example, in response to the user clicking on a [browser action](/en-US/docs/Mozilla/Add-ons/WebExtensions/user_interface/Browser_action).)

-There is only one global scope per frame per extension, so variables from one content script can directly be accessed by another content script, regardless of how the content script was loaded.
+There is only one global scope _per frame, per extension_.
+This means that variables from one content script can directly be accessed by another content script, regardless of how the content script was loaded.

-Using methods (1) and (2) you can only load scripts into pages whose URLs can be represented using a [match pattern](/ko/docs/Mozilla/Add-ons/WebExtensions/Match_patterns).
-Using method (3), you can also load scripts into pages packaged with your extension, but you can't load scripts into privileged browser pages like "about:debugging" or "about:addons".
+Using methods (1) and (2), you can only load scripts into pages whose URLs can be represented using a [match pattern](/en-US/docs/Mozilla/Add-ons/WebExtensions/Match_patterns).

+Using method (3), you can also load scripts into pages packaged with your extension, but you can't load scripts into privileged browser pages (like "`about:debugging`" or "`about:addons`").

+> **Note:** [Dynamic JS module imports](/en-US/docs/Web/JavaScript/Guide/Modules#dynamic_module_loading) are now working in content scripts.
+For more details, see [Firefox bug 1536094](https://bugzil.la/1536094).
+> Only URLs with the _moz-extension_ scheme are allowed, which excludes data URLs ([Firefox bug 1587336](https://bugzil.la/1587336)).

+## Restricted domains

+Even with the right [host permissions](/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions#host_permissions), extensions cannot access some domains.
+Content scripts are blocked from executing on these domains, for example, to protect the user from an extension escalating privileges through special pages.

+In Firefox, this includes the following domains:

+- accounts-static.cdn.mozilla.net
+- accounts.firefox.com
+- addons.cdn.mozilla.net
+- addons.mozilla.org
+- api.accounts.firefox.com
+- content.cdn.mozilla.net
+- discovery.addons.mozilla.org
+- install.mozilla.org
+- oauth.accounts.firefox.com
+- profile.accounts.firefox.com
+- support.mozilla.org
+- sync.services.mozilla.com

+Other browsers have similar restrictions over the websites extensions can be installed from.
+For example, access to chrome.google.com is restricted in Chrome.

+> **Note:** Because these restrictions include addons.mozilla.org, users who try to use your extension immediately after installation may find that it doesn't work.
+To avoid this, you should add an appropriate warning or an [onboarding page](https://extensionworkshop.com/documentation/develop/onboard-upboard-offboard-users/) to move users away from `addons.mozilla.org`.

+The set of domains can be restricted further through enterprise policies: Firefox recognizes the `restricted_domains` policy as documented at [ExtensionSettings in mozilla/policy-templates](https://github.com/mozilla/policy-templates/blob/master/README.md#extensionsettings).
+Chrome's `runtime_blocked_hosts` policy is documented at [Configure ExtensionSettings policy](https://support.google.com/chrome/a/answer/9867568).

 ## Content script environment